Contact the Tasmanian Climate Change Office on 03 6232 7173 | email@example.com or Service Tasmania on 1300 135 513.

 Use the Tasmanian Government Directory to find staff contact details

-According to the Australian Government’s State and Territory Greenhouse Gas Inventories 2014 the transport sector was responsible for Tasmania’s highest level of greenhouse gas emissions.
-Even though improved vehicle fuel efficiency has reduced total transport-related emissions in recent years, more can be done.
+The transport sector is a key source of greenhouse gas emissions.
+Even though improved vehicle fuel efficiency has reduced total transport-related emissions in recent years, there is more we can do.
 Taking alternative transport options to driving, such as walking, cycling or public transport, especially for short trips, will reduce emissions further.
 It’s also important to consider the fuel efficiency and engine size when purchasing a new or used vehicle.

-Another way to reduce our greenhouse gas emissions is by improving energy efficiency around the home or work-place.
-This can have the additional benefit of reducing costs for home and business owners through lower electricity bills.
-Simple things such as turning off lights when not in use, drying clothes on a clothes-line rather than using an electric dryer, installing water efficient showerheads, dropping the heating thermostat by a degree or two in winter and using LED light-globes will all save energy.
+Another way to reduce our greenhouse gas emissions is by improving energy efficiency around the home or workplace.
+This can have the additional benefit of reducing costs for householders and business owners through lower electricity bills.
+Simple things such as turning off lights when not in use, drying clothes on a clothes-line rather than using an electric dryer, installing water efficient shower heads, dropping the heating thermostat by a degree or two in winter, and using LED light-globes, will all save energy.

-Installing energy efficient equipment such as heat pumps and solar and gas instantaneous hot water units, as well as ceiling insulation, draught sealing around doors and double glazing for windows will make further energy savings for households and businesses as well as to the State’s greenhouse gas emissions.
+Installing energy efficient equipment such as heat pumps and solar and gas instantaneous hot water units, as well as ceiling insulation, draught sealing around doors, and double glazing for windows, will make further energy savings for households and businesses, as well as reducing the State’s greenhouse gas emissions.

 More information about reducing energy can be found in the ’What you can do’ section of our website.